Marilao

-Etymoloy
+Etymology

 Marilao is derived from the Tagalog word "marilaw", which translates to yellowish, with its root word "rilaw" is linked to "dilaw," the Tagalog term for yellow.
 This is in reference to a yellow plant that grew abundantly in the area.

 History

-Long before the establishment as an independent town, Marilao traces its origin to a barrio of its neighboring town Meycauayan.
+Marilao traces its origin to a barrio of its neighboring town Meycauayan.
 Franciscan missionaries from Meycauayan built a visita (chapel) dedicated to Saint Michael the Archangel therein.

-Marilao, just like Pangil, a town in Laguna, Philippines, was under the stewardship of the Franciscan order.

 On April 21, 1796, the Barrio of Marilao was established as a pueblo as approved by the Alcalde Mayor of Bulacan and the Franciscan friars of Meycauayan, with the approval of Archbishop of Manila, the visita of San Miguel Arcangel became a town church where Padre Vicente de Talavera served as its parish priest.
 Between 1901 and 1903, it was consolidated with Meycauayan.
+The 1818 Spanish census recorded the area having 881 native families and 28 Spanish-Filipino families.

 In 1913, Marilao completely became an independent town.

 Geography

-Marilao is 22 km from Manila and 23 km from the provincial capital Malolos City.
+Marilao is 22 km from Manila and 23 km from the provincial capital Malolos.

 With the continuous expansion of Metro Manila, Marilao is part of Manila's built-up area which reaches San Ildefonso on its northernmost part.